Code-Institute-Submissions/HTML-CSS-milestone-project/README.md

 ### Wireframes

-For this I used balsamiq please find the pdf in the **Wireframes** file
+For this I used balsamiq please find the pdf in the [Wireframes](../Wireframes/resumeproject.pdf)

 ## Existing Features
 *	Navigation bar- allows all users to select the content they want to view by simply clicking them , this also collapses into a toggle on mobile devices to maintain space